BME-MIT-IET/ivt-hw-2023-cookie-byte/doc/CodeQL.md

 The below screenshot is taken on the "Security" tab of GitHub.
 One vulnerability (XSS) is detected during analysis so we created an issue for it.
 ![](codeql2.PNG)

+We can define arbitrary queries for more specific purpose, however, the above one is utilized through the default setting when we worked on the GitHub workflow.

 ## References:
 <a id="1">[1]</a>
 CodeQL. (n.d.).
 Retrieved May 16, 2023, from https://codeql.github.com/